LintlyCI/Lintly-Docs/docs/index.md

 builds and when commenting on pull requests.
 Soon there will be a way to specify who your project's authorized user is.

+## Build Configuration

+Individual builds can be configured using a file called `lintly.yml`.
+This file should be at the top level of the project.

 ## Linter Configuration

 Lintly uses the Python tool [flake8](http://flake8.readthedocs.io/en/latest/) under the hood.
 Therefore,